Having awareness of the latest spinal cord injury statistics may help you develop a better understanding of recovery outcomes.

 How long does recovery after SCI take?

-It’s a commonly held belief that patients with spinal cord injuries only have up to a year to recover and after that, they’re as good as they’re ever going to get.
+It’s a commonly held belief that individuals with spinal cord injuries only have up to a year to recover and after that, they’re as good as they’re ever going to get.
 However, that’s not true, and many SCI patients continue to recover years following their injury.

 Neuroplasticity is the central nervous system’s ability to make adaptive changes based on our behaviors.
 The reason why the most significant functional recovery is typically observed early after an SCI is because the central nervous system experiences a heightened state of plasticity the first 6 months or so following a spinal cord injury.

-However, that does not mean neuroplasticity goes away.
+However, that does not mean that neuroplasticity goes away.
 As long as you have an incomplete spinal cord injury and continue to consistently practice affected movements, you’ll stimulate the spinal cord and reinforce demand for those functions.
 While movements may feel uncomfortable or weak at the beginning, repetitive practice will help rewire and strengthen the neural connections for those functions, and gradually, they will feel more comfortable.

 Spinal Cord Injury Statistics: Key Takeaways